-The conversation policies are procedures which, based on the performatives involved, specify how a conversation (consisting of a sequence of messages) is to start, to proceed, and to terminate.
-For example, a conversation started with an ask-one message will terminate as soon as the sender receives a proper reply.
+The conversation policies are procedures which, based on the performatives involved, specify how a conversation is to start, to proceed, and to terminate.
+For example, a conversation started with an ask-one message will terminate as soon as the sender receives a proper response.
 (Possible replies include an error message, indicating that the format of the message is incorrect, a sorry message, indicating that the receiver cannot provide an answer to the question, or a tell message whose content contains an answer to the given question).
 A conversation started by a message with performative subscribe would have a different policy.
 When Agent A starts such a conversation with Agent B, the conversation remains open with A keeping listening for new messages from B that satisfy the subscription criterion.

 Conversation policies chosen for Jackal can be described using a Deterministic Finite Automata (DFA) model.
+A DFA consists of a set of states (nodes) and a set of arcs representing transitions from one state to another.
 In this model, each conversation starts with a state called START, and ends with a state called STOP.
 A conversation moves from one state to another according to the given state transition diagram.
 The following are the state transition diagrams for some example conversations selected for the CIIMPLEX agent system.
-In these diagrams, bold upper case character strings are for the states, arcs are for the state transitions, and the lower case strings attached to arcs are for the conditions (inputs) that cause the transitions to occur.
+In these diagrams, bold upper case character strings are for the states, arcs are for the state transitions to occur.
 For example, in the diagram for subscribe conversation, the conversation goes from the initial state, START, to a state called SUBSCRIBE when an agent issues a message with the subscribe performative.
 The conversation remains at this state until an input (a reply message to the subscribe message) is received.
 If the input is a message with the performative tell, the conversation does not change its state (i.e., it loops back to the current state and waits for new messages).
 If the input is one of the performatives deny(subscribe), sorry, or error, then the conversation goes to the state STOP, and terminates there.

-DFA state transition diagram for ask-conversations.
+DFA state transition diagram for ask- conversations.